-To apply this idea to your GoFundMe, start thinking about ways that reaching your end goal will benefit your donors.
+To apply this idea to your GoFundMe, start thinking about creative ways that reaching your goal will benefit your donors.
 For example:

 - Looking to pay for your upcoming vacation?
 Offer your donors a "first person view" of your vacation by live streaming for 30 minutes each day, or promise to support local businesses by dining at local restaurants only.